solbjorg/oberon-riscv-emu/README.md

 ## Transferring files
 First start the PCLink1 task by middle-clicking on the PCLink1.Run command.
 Transfer files using the pcreceive.sh and pcsend.sh scripts.

-Alternatively, use the clipboard integration to exchange text.
+(Note that files sent from Oberon to your file system will not be readable by `cat`, as they use CR line endings.)

-## Clipboard integration
+Clipboard integration is currently untested.

-The Clipboard module provides access to the host operating system's clipboard using these commands:

-* `Clipboard.Paste`
-* `Clipboard.CopySelection`
-* `Clipboard.CopyViewer`

 ## Known issues